umang8496/rust-lang-repo/enums_and_pattern_matching/README.md

-# Enums and Pattern Maching
+# Enums and Pattern Matching

 Where structs give us a way of grouping together related fields and data, like a `Rectangle` with its `width` and `height`,
 Enums give us a way of saying a value is one of a possible set of values.